swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/introduction-to-swift-service-lifecycle/introduction-to-swift-service-lifecycle.md

 2. Defines a `PingService` actor that relies on the `AsyncHTTPClientService` for making HTTP requests.
 3. Uses ``withGracefulShutdownHandler`` to handle graceful shutdown within the `PingService` actor's run method.
 4. Initiates a loop for sending HTTP requests to apple.com and prints the result.
-5. Executes an HTTP request asynchronously using the shared HTTPClient instance and handles the response.
+5. Executes an HTTP request asynchronously using the AsyncHTTPClientService and handles the response.
 6. Delays execution for one second before the next iteration of the loop.
 7. Defines a closure to be executed on graceful shutdown within the `PingService` actor.
 8. In the `Application` struct's main function, initializes the `AsyncHTTPClientService` and `PingService`, and creates a ``ServiceGroup`` to manage their lifecycles.